HaleyColgateKottler/GMMParameterEstimation.jl/docs/src/index.md

 ```@docs
 estimate_parameters
 ```
 which computes the parameter recovery using Algorithm 1 from [Estimating Gaussian Mixtures Using Sparse Polynomial Moment Systems](https://arxiv.org/abs/2106.15675).
+Note that the unknown mixing coefficient cases load a set of generic moments and the corresponding solutions to the first 1-D polynomial system from `sys1_k2.jld2`, `sys1_k3.jld2`, or `sys1_k4.jld2` depending on `k`.

 In one dimension, for a random variable ``X`` with density ``f`` we define the ``i``th moment as ``m_i=E[X^i]=\int xf(x)dx``.